We’ve been talking a lot lately about dog foods that skip chicken, beef, and pork in lieu of more unusual proteins.

 Many dogs struggle with the itchy skin, poor coat condition, and (less frequently) intestinal disturbances caused by food allergies.
 Often, the primary protein used in a dog food — usually chicken, beef or pork — turns out to be the allergic trigger.

-To help allergic dogs feel better, it is often necessary to switch their diet to one based on a novel protein they’ve never been exposed to.
+To help allergic dogs feel better, it is often necessary to switch their diet to a sensitive stomach dog food or hypoallergenic dog food that relies on a novel protein they’ve never been exposed to.
 Rabbit works quite well in this context, as relatively few dog foods are made with rabbit meat.

 Rabbit Meat Is Full of Vitamin B12